usc-isi-i2/t2wml-api/docs/API.md

 * `get_cell_statement(self, sheet, wikifier, col, row, do_init=True)` : returns statement, errors.
 Must be defined by inheriting classes.
 * `iterator(self)` : yields col, row pairs.
 Must be defined by inheriting classes.
-* `get_all_statements(self, sheet, wikifier)` : returns statements, cell_errors, metadata.
-By default calls `get_cell_statement` in a loop using `iterator` .
+* `get_statements(self, sheet, wikifier, start=0, end=None)` : returns statements, cell_errors, metadata.
+By default calls `get_cell_statement` in a loop using `iterator`.
 Does not need to be redefined unless user wants to customize something specific.
+The optional arguments start and end can be used the fetch the Nth through Mths statements instead of all the statements.
-* `do_init(self, sheet, wikifier)` : optional. used for any initalization needed before running get_cell_statement or get_all_statements. the argument `do_init=True` in get_cell_statement allows skipping the init function if calling from get_all_statements (it is set to false in get_all_statements).
+* `do_init(self, sheet, wikifier)` : optional. used for any initalization needed before running get_cell_statement or get_statements. the argument `do_init=True` in get_cell_statement allows skipping the init function if calling from get_statements (it is set to false in get_statements).
 Other than passing sheet and wikifier, any other arguments needed for do_init would need to be set as properties of self and then accessed.

 a `statement` is a dictionary representation of the statement for a cell.
 It must define `subject` , `property` , and `value` , and can also define a list of qualifiers ( `qualifier` ) and a list of references ( `reference` ), as well as any additional optional keys such as `unit` .